Quantum Information Measures in Quartic and Symmetric Potentials using perturbative approach: Information measures

-where $D$ denotes the dimension of the system.
-The computation of Shannon entropy analytically is challenging due to the presence of logarithmic terms in the integrals, especially considering the system's dimension.
-As a result, it has only been determined for specific lower-energy states of certain systems such as the Harmonic oscillator \cite{harmonic}, the Pöschl–Teller potential \cite{poschl1}, the Morse potential \cite{morse1}, and highly excited states of the Coulomb potential \cite{coulomb}.\\ \\ The foundation of the second law of thermodynamics lies in the concept of entropy \cite{entropy}.
-According to this law, the overall entropy of a closed system increases as time progresses and approaches a maximum value in the limit of infinite time.
-In its classical formulation, entropy is applicable to systems in equilibrium and is defined by Clausius and others (see ref.\cite{imp4}), can be demonstrated by
+Here, $D$ represents the dimension of a given system.
+Determining Shannon entropy using analytical techniques can be quite difficult due to the complexity introduced by the logarithmic terms within the integrals, particularly when factoring in the system's dimension.
+Consequently, explicit results have been obtained only for certain low-energy states of specific systems, such as the Harmonic oscillator \cite{harmonic}, the Pöschl–Teller potential \cite{poschl1}, the Morse potential \cite{morse1}, and highly excited states of the Coulomb potential \cite{coulomb}.
+Entropy is a fundamental principle that supports the second law of thermodynamics \cite{entropy}.
+This principle suggests that in a closed system, the overall entropy tends to increase as time goes on, eventually reaching its maximum value as time approaches infinity.
+In its classical interpretation, entropy is defined for systems at equilibrium, as originally formulated by Clausius and others (refer to \cite{imp4}), and it is illustrated as:

-As mentioned earlier, when viewed through the lens of information theory, entropy serves as a metric for the level of disorder within a system \cite{unentropy1}.
-Consequently, the entropy of a thermodynamic system escalates as the count of accessible microstates for the system expands.
-In the realm of information theory, there exists an alternative form of information known as Fisher information ($F$) \cite{fisher1}.
-It is of the form,